Student Organization Travel Authorization

 NEW Student Organization Driver Training for 2017-2018

 All student organization members who wish to drive for their student organization travel must take the NEW Student Organization Driver Training before they travel.
+This driver training is now in Canvas!

 How to sign up for Student Organization Driver Training